jreus/shibboleth/README.md

 conda install -c conda-forge python-sounddevice conda install -c conda-forge websockets

+(all in one on linux - this seems to also install python 3.10 ...or am I crazy?) conda install -c conda-forge numpy=1.22.4 librosa=0.8.0 numba=0.55.2 python-sounddevice websockets

 pip install TTS

+(optional, but helps with audio errors on some systems) conda install -c conda-forge librosa=0.8

 (at this point test that importing librosa and TTS works!)